cornelcristea/py-challenge/README.md

-I found some exercices on internet about a mini challenge in Python and I started to work on this.
-The goal of this project is to improve notion abou Python.
+I found some exercises on internet about a mini challenge in Python and I started to work on this.
+1 The goal of this mini project is to improve notions about Python.

+This repository will contain all exercises from challenge.